kgmaxwell1990/urban-surf-django/readme.md

 #### Contact

 The Contact App is used when the 'Contact Us' link is clicked.
 The anchor link's href attribute points to the URL 'contact'.
 From the top level urls.py the 'contact' function is called from the views.py in the Contacts App.
 This renders the contact.html page which displays the form which has been defined in forms.py within the Contact App.
 Once the user fills the form in, the 'contact' function is called which checks if the form is valid.
-If the form is valid, an automatic email is sent to the user acknowledging reciept of the enquiry and a copy of the enquiry is emailed to the website owner.
+If the form is valid, an automatic email is sent to the user acknowledging reciept of the enquiry and a copy of the enquiry is emailed to the website owner - the user is re-directed back to index.html and a styled Django message appears at the top acknowledging receipt.

 #### Blog